-- 1. Initial Drive Setup: - Control Strategy: set the motor type and control strategy. - Motor Nameplate: enter the motor nameplate information. - 2.
-Local Control: - Enable 'Local' Control Mode to run the drive from either the onboard or remote keypad. - 'Autotune' routine only required if 'Vector Control' Strategy is selected. - Run the drive set a speed setpoint and issue a drive run command to rotate the motor. - Stop the drive bring the motor back to a standstill. - Change the motor direction to run the motor in reverse.
+- 1. Initial Drive Setup: - Control Strategy: set the motor type and control strategy. - Motor Nameplate: enter the motor nameplate information. - Encoder: enter the encoder information (Sensorless: Encoder Feedback control with an Induction Motor only). - 2.
+Local Control: - Enable 'Local' Control Mode: to run the drive from either the onboard or remote keypad. - 'Autotune' routine: only required if 'Vector Control' Strategy is selected. - Run the drive: set a speed setpoint and issue a drive run command to rotate the motor. - Stop the drive: bring the motor back to a standstill. - Change the motor direction: to run the motor in reverse.

 Note: By default, parameter value changes are saved automatically.
-Refer to the 'AC15 Series Software Reference Manual' (DOC-0017-05) for details.
+Refer to the 'AC20 Series Software Reference Manual' (DOC-0017-13) for details.